 - Promising her baby to more than one family for added financial gain.

-- Woman pretending to be pregnant, then asking for money.
+- Women pretend to be pregnant, then ask for money.

-- Woman pretending to be a mother trying to sell a baby online.
+- Women pretending to be a mother trying to sell a baby online.

-There are woman who take advantage of a family’s desire to adopt a child by defrauding the wishful adoptive parents by requesting money for living expenses, travel, and medical expenses with no intentions of placing her child up for adoption.
+Some women take advantage of a family’s desire to adopt a child by defrauding the wishful adoptive parents by requesting money for living expenses, travel, and medical expenses with no intention of placing their child up for adoption.